Employee Productivity Statistics: Every Stat You Need to Know

 Most agree that employee productivity is important, but there’s a lot of misinformation about it.
 There are countless leaders doling out advice on productivity.
 Sometimes, this advice is good.
 Other times, it’s not backed in reality.

 In order to assess employee productivity at your company, as well as develop effective programs for improvements, you need real research.
-That’s why we’ve compiled a comprehensive list of employee productivity statistics that also explain why the increasing emphasis on Employee Communications Management tools is so important.
+That’s why we’ve compiled a comprehensive list of employee productivity statistics that also explain why the increasing emphasis on Employee Communications Applications tools is so important.

 General employee productivity statistics: